Mahabharata: The Pandava and Kaurava princes

 Pandu's older queen Kunti, however, had been given a boon by Sage Durvasa that she could invoke any god using a special mantra.
-Kunti uses this boon to ask Dharma the god of justice, Vayu the god of the wind, and Indra the lord of the heavens for sons.
+Kunti uses this boon to ask Dharma, the god of justice, Vayu, the god of the wind, and Indra, the lord of the heavens for sons.
 She gives birth to three sons, Yudhishthira, Bhima, and Arjuna, through these gods.
 Kunti shares her mantra with the younger queen Madri, who bears the twins Nakula and Sahadeva through the Ashwini twins.
 However, Pandu and Madri indulge in lovemaking, and Pandu dies.
 Madri commits suicide out of remorse.
 Kunti raises the five brothers, who are from then on usually referred to as the Pandava brothers.

 Dhritarashtra has a hundred sons, and one daughter—Duhsala—through Gandhari, all born after the birth of Yudhishthira.
 These are the Kaurava brothers, the eldest being Duryodhana, and the second Dushasana.
-Other Kaurava brothers were Vikarna and Sukarna.
+Other Kaurava brothers include Vikarna and Sukarna.
 The rivalry and enmity between them and the Pandava brothers, from their youth and into manhood, leads to the Kurukshetra war.